laraXgram/laraxgram.github.io/src/cache.md

 <a name="managing-locks-across-processes"></a>
 ### Managing Locks Across Processes

 Sometimes, you may wish to acquire a lock in one process and release it in another process.
-For example, you may acquire a lock during a web request and wish to release the lock at the end of a queued job that is triggered by that request.
+For example, you may acquire a lock during a bot request and wish to release the lock at the end of a queued job that is triggered by that request.
 In this scenario, you should pass the lock's scoped "owner token" to the queued job so that the job can re-instantiate the lock using the given token.

 In the example below, we will dispatch a queued job if a lock is successfully acquired.
 In addition, we will pass the lock's owner token to the queued job via the lock's `owner` method: